Akksjøen

 Akksjøen is a lake in Nordre Land Municipality in Innlandet county, Norway.
 The 3.99 km2 lake lies in the southwest part of the municipality, about 8 km to the southwest of the village of Dokka and about 5 km to the south of the village of Nordsinni.
+The lake is 5 km in length and around 1 km in width.
+It has a surface area of about 4 km2.